Have you ever noticed how certain people cope with life’s challenges better than others?

 Being Dependent on a Specific Outcome

-This is when we want something to happen or succeed in a specific way.
+Being dependent on the outcome means we want something to happen or succeed in a specific way.
 We have a vision of how things ‘should’ be, and we won’t accept that it might not work out exactly as we plan or hope.
+This way of thinking causes a lot of anxiety, and stifles our creativity.

 Idealizing or Fantasizing